ibbles/LearningUnreal/Niagara Fluids.md

 # Rendering

+## Smoke

 It is common to render the Density Attribute when rendering dust or smoke.
+In order to communicate the density field from the Niagara grid to a render material we need to pass it through a [[Volume Texture]].
+That [[Volume Texture]] must be created and initialized to have the same size as the grid.
+Create a new parameter with Parameters > Emitter Attributes > + button > Make New > Data Interface > Render Target Volume.
+Name it Density Render Target.
+Drag the parameter from the Parameters panel to the Emitter Spawn stage to create a Set Parameter [[Niagara Module]], leave all Selection panel settings at their defaults.
+This will create the [[Volume Texture]] as a 4-channel RGBA texture but not initialize it.
+Add a Grid 3D Init RT [[Niagara Module]] after the Set Parameter module.
+Set Grid 3D Init RT > Selection panel > RT to Link Inputs > Emitter > EMITTER .
+Density Render Target.
+Set Grid 3D Init RT > Selection panel > Grid to Link Inputs > Emitter > EMITTER .
+Grid, or whatever your grid collection is named.
+This will resize the [[Volume Texture]] to match the size of the grid.
+(
+How do we control if the [[Volume Texture]] is a scalar texture or a vector texture?
+)

+The [[Volume Texture]] is typically populated in a simulation stage that is run after the update simulation stage.
+For example named Post Sim.
+Create a new simulation stage with emitter node > + stage button > Simulation Stages > Generic Simulation Stage.
+In Generic Simulation Stage Settings > Selection panel set
+- Simulation Stage Name to Post Sim.
+- Iteration Source to Data Interface.
+- Data Interface to EMITTER .
+Grid, or whatever you named your grid.

+To the Post Sim simulation stage add a Grid 3D > Grid 3D Set RT Values [[Niagara Module]].
+In Grid 3D Set RT Values > Selection panel set
+- Grid to Link Inputs > Emitter > EMITTER .
+Grid, or whatever  you named the grid to.
+- RT to Link Inputs > Emitter > EMITTER .
+Density Render Target.

+The rest of the parameter on Grid 3D Set RT Values is what to search each channel of the [[Volume Texture]] to.
+To write the density attribute to the red channel set Red to Link Inputs > Emitter > EMITTER .
+GRID .
+Density.
+The [[Material]] described below expects to find density in the red channel.

+The green channel is used for lighting information.
+You can set that to 1.0 to make the smoke gray instead of pure black.

+The [[Material]] needs to know how large each grid cells is.
+It assumes that each grid is a cube, i.e. with equal sides, so it wants a float.
+The Grid 3D Set Resolution [[Niagara Module]] computed the cell size for us, but stored it in a Vector parameter, we need it in a float parameter.
+Create an emitter parameter for the float.
+Emitter node > Emitter Spawn stage > + button > Set New Or Existing Parameter Directly.
+Selection panel > Set Parameters > + button > Make New > Common > float.
+Name  it dx.
+dx > ⌵ button > General > Dynamic Inputs > Make Float From Vector.
+Vector > ⌵ button > Link Inputs > Emitter > EMITTER .
+GRID 3D SET RESOLUTION .
+World Cell Size.
+Leave Channel set to X.

+Rendering [[Niagara Module]]s are added to the Render stage in the emitter node.
+Create a Mesh Renderer to render smoke.
+Set Mesh Renderer >Selection panel > Mesh Rendering > Source Mode to Emitter.
+This is to not create one mesh per particle, since we don't have any particles, but instead a single mesh for the entire emitter.
+Set Mesh Renderer > Selection panel > Mesh Rendering > Meshes > element 0 to `s_cube_1cm_flippednormals`.
+Set the neighboring Enable Material Overrides.
+Add an array element to the neighboring Material Overrides array.
+In the array element set Explicit Mat to `M_RayMarch_Smoke_Inst`.
+A few bindings need to be setup in Mesh Renderer > Selection Panel > Bindings:
+- Scale Binding: EMITTER .
+GRID 3D SET RESOLUTION .
+World Grid Extents.
+- Material Parameter Bindings: Add the following array elements:
+	- 0:
+		- Material Parameter Name: Volume Tex.
+		- Niagara Variable: Emitter > EMITTER .
+Density Render Target.
+		- This informs the [[Material]] of which [[Volume Texture]] that the emitter writes densities to.
+	- 1:
+		- Material Parameter Name: Voxel Size.
+		- Niagara Variable: Emitter > EMITTER . dx.
+	- 2:
+		- Material Parameter Name: World Grid Extents.
+		- Niagara Variable: Emitter > EMITTER .
+World Grid Extents.
+	- 3-6:
+		- Material Parameter Name: World To Local \[0-3\].
+		- Niagara Variable: Emitter > EMITTER.
+GRID 3D CREATE UNIT TO WORLD TRANSFORM .
+World To Local \[0-3\].

+## Lighting And Shadows

 Fluid self-shadowing is not enabled by default.
 This makes lighting on the fluid flat and featureless.